jega-msys/ShivaKumarT/README.md

 * make client_tests // should run unit test framework on clients.

 Proper documentation of server/client/unit test frameworks and how to run them are essential.
 You can edit this readme to add your own content like build instruction, dependencies to be installed and instruction to test and run the program.

+#Tiny Notes:
+  Tiny Notes server was implemented using http protocol and JSON data-interchange format.
+It takes commands `post`, `get` and `list` as functions.
+Server requires module and funtion parameters to execute commands.
+Notes are uniquely identified using user name and note title.

+Requirements:
+* Erlang 19+
+* rebar3 3.3.5+

+Steps To Run Server:
+* make // Compiles Server and Client applications
+* make server_tests // It initates common_test framework to test server application
+* make server_shell // It runs the server in foreground

+Steps To Run Client:
+* make // Compiles Server and Client applications
+* make server_shell // It starts a server application
+* make client_tests // It initates common_test framework to test client application
+* make client_shell // It runs the client in foreground